Heart disease travel insurance

 it’s crucial that you sort out any medicines you need for your heart disease before going away for any length of time.
 If you are entitled to free prescription services here in the UK, the same is unlikely to be true in another country, so make sure you’re stocked up on everything you need before you leave.
 When you speak to your doctor ahead of booking your trip, ask them to prescribe more than enough medication for the time spent away, and keep a list of prescribed medicines – including all known names – in case you need more in an emergency.

 Depending on where you’re headed, you may also need extra permissions to take your heart disease medicine with you overseas.
 Some countries have very strict rules about the medications they permit visitors to carry, and even some commonly prescribed medicines can be restricted.
-Our blog about taking medicine on holiday with you summarises the advice from the Foreign and Commonwealth Office (FCO), and it is also a good idea to speak to your doctor about this.
+Our blog about taking medicine on holiday with you summarises the advice from the Foreign, Commonwealth & Development Office (FCDO), and it is also a good idea to speak to your doctor about this.

 It’s also a good idea to split your supply of heart disease medication across your luggage, just in case one of your bags was to go missing.
 Finally, if your heart disease travel insurance provider has a 24-hour medical emergency helpline number we recommend you put it into your mobile phone and make a note of it somewhere before you travel.
 Couple this with your policy product name and reference, so that it is all ready to hand should you need it – even if your phone breaks or runs out of charge!

 3. Long haul flights